 The visitor centre is open open daily from 10:00am – 5.30pm from 16th March to 3rd November.
 They have an interactive exhibition, experienced guides and a tearooms located the first floor of the visitors centre.
 They run special events throughout the year and regular guided walks and Kids Clubs during the summer months.
 And best of all it’s free!

 You will find Belleek Woods just north of Ballina on the road to Killala.
 This is very historic area of Co.
 Mayo with lots of forest walks and trails.
 The trails move through mixed woodland with trees such as Norway Spruce, Scots Pine together with Beech, Oak and Ash.
 There are ample picnic areas and viewing points on the scenic trails.

 There are lots of historic spots to be seen also including a hermitage, ice house and a wall built during the famine (1845) as a relief scheme.
-There may also be opportunity see some of the many animals in the area such as badgers, foxes, rabbits and herons, kingfishers and cormorants.
+The forest has very diverse wildlife and there may also be opportunity see some of the many animals in the area such as badgers, foxes, rabbits, herons, kingfishers and cormorants.

 #7.
 Clare Island

 Clare Island lies about 4km off the Mayo coast.
 It is accessible by ferry and the journey takes about 20 minutes.
 It is famous as being the burial ground of pirate Grace O’Malley.